thandon263/O-2_Email_Application/readme.md

 # Application setup for the Client

----
+### Standard Setup

 * index.js

-- We have Redux dealing with the State of the Application
+  * We have Redux dealing with the State of the Application

 * App.js

-- We will use react-router to control the routing in the client.
+  * We will use react-router to control the routing in the client.

 ---

 ## Redux setup

----

 * Redux Store